brendanlong/prince-of-the-dark-kingdom/src/book-6/chapter-05.md

 # Warfare

-Author's Note: Happy (slightly belated) Birthday Yamanana and many happy returns!
-I started writing this as soon as I posted chapter 4 and wanted to get it done on your B-day, but it turned into this gigantosaur of a chapter.
-I think you'll like it though.

-And Happy Labor Day to all my fellow yankees.

 Harry returned to the cottage early in the afternoon on the third day of his visit.
 He was tired and sore from the days spent working and studying (which included everything from his animagi lessons to archery